Jamal Musiala: How Germany’s ‘future Messi’ can take Euro 2024 by storm

 That immediate impression saw the attacking midfielder called up to feature at Euro 2020, where he became the youngest player to appear at a major tournament for Die Mannschaft.
 Three consecutive starts at Qatar 2022 then solidified Musiala’s status as a mainstay in the national team, despite Germany’s disastrous group stage exit.

 Recent friendlies have also highlighted the Bayern star’s continued importance to Julian Nagelsmann’s outfit.
-He scored the second international goal of his career in a 3-1 victory over the USA last year, before producing assists in each of his last two outings against France and the Netherlands.
+He scored the second international goal of his career in a 3-1 victory over the USA last year, before producing assists against both France and the Netherlands in the March international break.

 And Musiala has typically been an influential figure in Germany’s friendly matches since 2023, despite missing a number of games with injury issues.
 He averaged a notably high 2.93 completed take-ons per 90 minutes during that period, while attempting a commendable 23.17 passes into the final third and 1.07 through-balls per 90.